Curriculum-Undergraduate International Program in Economics

 4) Academic Minor Programs

-Students must take at least 15 credits of professional advanced course and a academic minor program offered by other schools in Fudan University.
+Students must take at least 21 credits of professional advancement I courses of UIPE and an academic minor program offered by another school/department in Fudan University.

-For the courses of the academic minor program, please refer to the academic website https://jwc.fudan.edu.cn/cywd_27275/list.htm.
-Students who successfully complete and meet all the graduation requirements will receive a corresponding academic minor certificate.
-The students will receive a diploma in economics, a bachelor's degree certificate and a academic minor certificate upon graduation.
-They cannot apply for the exam-free postgraduate recommendation from School of Economics, and the School of Economics will not provide the students with any course rankings.
+For the courses of the academic minor program, please refer to https://jwc.fudan.edu.cn/cywd_27275/list.htm.
+Students who successfully complete and meet all the graduation requirements of this path will receive a graduation certificate, the bachelor's degree in economics and a minor certificate upon graduation.

 5) Innovation and Entrepreneurship Programs

-Students must complete a minimum of 36 academic credits.
-In order to fulfill the course requirements, students are required to complete an innovative and entrepreneurial course package offered by the Innovation and Entrepreneurship Institute and a course package not opened independently by their own major.
+Students must complete a minimum of 36 credits.
+In order to fulfill the course requirements, students are required to complete 1 or 2 innovative and entrepreneurial course packages offered by the Innovation and Entrepreneurship Institute.
+The combination can be any 2 of the following: 21 credits of the professional advancement I courses of UIPE, course package 1 in innovation and entrepreneurship, course package 2 in innovation and entrepreneurship, a couse package offered by a school/department other than the School of Economics or the Innovation and Entrepreneurship Institute.

 For the courses of the innovation and entrepreneurship programs, please refer to the academic website https://jwc.fudan.edu.cn/cywd_27275/list.htm.